Rape by deception: California

 The California Legislature subsequently amended the rape statute in 1986 to include that a rape does in fact occur when a victim is not aware of the essential characteristics of the act (the sexual intercourse) due to the perpetrator's fraudulent representation that the sexual act served a professional purpose.

 Boro was arrested again for the same scheme three years later.
 This time he was convicted of rape under the revised California statute.
 It is believed that Boro used this scheme to rape dozens of women over many years.

 In Norwalk, California, on February 20, 2009, Julio Morales sneaked into a sleeping 18-year-old woman's darkened bedroom after he saw her boyfriend leave.
 The woman said she awoke to the sensation of someone having sex with her and assumed it was her boyfriend.
 When a ray of light hit Morales's face, and the woman saw he was not her boyfriend, she fought back and Morales fled.
 The woman called her boyfriend, who then called the police.

 Julio Morales was convicted of rape under two concepts.
 He was guilty of rape because he began having sex with the woman while she was still asleep and, therefore, unable to consent.
 He was also guilty of rape-by-fraud because he had impersonated the woman's boyfriend in order to gain her consent.
 However, an appellate court ruled that the lower court had misread the 1872 law criminalizing rape-by-fraud.
 The law stated a man is guilty of rape-by-fraud if he impersonates a woman's husband in order to get her consent.
 The woman in this case was not married, and Morales had impersonated her boyfriend, not her husband.
-Because of this one technicality, the appellate court overturned Julio Morales's rape-by-trickery conviction in People vs. Morales in 2013.
+Because of this one technicality, the appellate court overturned Morales' rape-by-trickery conviction in People v.
+Morales in 2013.